-- O1 To reinforce and build on the precinct's reputation as a boutique shopping main street. - O2 To provide for a mix of active ground floor uses that contribute to the vitality and viability of the centre. - O3 To retain and restore the original shopfront windows, joinery and architectural details. - O4 To maintain the consistent street wall and frontage height of Oxford Street. - O5 To ensure that building materials, details, colours, materials and finishes are sympathetic to the conservation values of the street. - O6 To ensure that roof and parapet forms contribute to the established character of Oxford Street. - O7 To ensure that side elevations, particularly those that are visually prominent, do not detract from the visual character of the street. - To ensure that corner buildings are designed to provide important elements in the physical pattern of the street and contribute to the perception of distinct blocks and groups of buildings. - O9 To ensure that awnings provide a consistent element within the streetscape. - O10 To provide shade and wet weather protection for pedestrians.
+- O1 To reinforce and build on the precinct's reputation as a boutique shopping main street. - O2 To provide for a mix of active ground noor uses that contribute to the vitality and viability of the centre. - O3 To retain and restore the original shopfront windows, joinery and architectural details. - O4 To maintain the consistent street wall and frontage height of Oxford Street. - O5 To ensure that building materials, details, colours, materials and finishes are sympathetic to the conservation values of the street. - O6 To ensure that roof and parapet forms contribute to the established character of Oxfore Street. - O7 To ensure that side elevations, particularly those that are visually prominent, do not detract from the visual character of the street.

+To ensure that corner buildings are designed to provide important elements in the physical pattern of the street and contribute to the perception of distinct blocks and groups of buildings.

+- O9 To ensure that awnings provide a consistent element within the streetscape. - O10 To provide shade and wet weather protection for pedestrians.

-- 011 To encourage opportunities for rear development on deep and narrow sites, particularly those sites with rear lane access. - O12 To provide a sympathetic transition in built form and uses between the residential areas - To ensure that advertising signs and structures respect the heritage and architectural character of individual buildings and the street as a whole.
+- 011 To encourage opportunities for rear development on deep and narrow sites, particularly those sites with rear lane access. - 012 To provide a sympathetic transition in built form and uses between the residential areas and the Oxford Street commercial strip. - Controls C1 The art

-C1 The ground floor

-- the street: - a) retail uses including fashion boutiques and cafes; and - b) non-retail uses, such as entertainment facilities, must provide strong visual connection with the street and retain and conserve the traditional shopfronts established by the predominant retail frontages. - C2 The adaptive re-use of a building must be consistent with the overall character of the building type, its architectural style and its context within the heritage conservation area. - C3 Uses must protect existing shopfronts and street elevations and must not compromise the established pattern and rhythm of frontages and the heritage character of the street. - C4 The height of development must conform to the predominant heights of adjacent buildings and the prevailing wall height in the streetscape. - C5 Development must respect the relationship of building heights to view corridors and the skyline. - C6 New balconies are not encouraged on the Oxford Street frontage other than to reinstate an original awning balcony and support columns. - C7 Alterations and additions to heritage items and contributory buildings must retain original shopfronts.
-Fully glazed shopfronts are not permitted. - Sympathetic use of contemporary design and materials may be considered. - Uncharacteristic elements or structures should be removed, and missing elements reinstated. - The range of colours, materials and finishes of new building work should complement existing heritage and contributory buildings, particularly above the awning line. - Colour schemes are to be appropriate to the individual building and the street as a whole.
+- The ground floor must contain active uses that add to the pedestrian experience on C1 the street: - a) retail uses including fashion boutiques and cafes; and - b) non-retail uses, such as entertainment facilities, must provide strong visual connection with the street and retain and conserve the traditional shopfronts established by the predominant retail frontages. - C2 The adaptive re-use of a building must be consistent with the overall character of the building type, its architectural style and its context within the heritage conservation area. - C3 Uses must protect existing shopfronts and screet elevations and must not compromise the established pattern and rhythm of frontages and the heritage character of the street. - C4 The height of development must conform to the predominant heights of adjacent buildings and the prevailing wall height if the streetscape. - Development must respect the relationship of building heights to view corridors and C5 the skyline. - C6 New balconies are not encouraged on the Oxford Street frontage other than to reinstate an original awring/balcony and support columns. - C7 Alterations and additions to heritage items and contributory buildings must retain original shop froms.
+Fully glazed shop fronts are not permitted. - C8 Sympathetic use of contemporary design and materials may be considered. - Uncharacteristic elements or structures should be removed, and missing elements reinstated. - C10 The range of colours, materials and finishes of new building work should complement existing heritage and contributory buildings, particularly above the awning line. - C11 Colour schemes are to be appropriate to the individual building and the street as a whole.
 Extreme colour schemes diminish unity and detract from the streetscape, particularly if above the awning line.